RitB13/Real-Time-Emotion-Detection-System/README.md

 - --mode display: This mode will show the emotion detected in real-time via the webcam.

 ## Key Components
--CNN Model: The model is built using Keras and TensorFlow.
+- CNN Model: The model is built using Keras and TensorFlow.
 It classifies emotions by learning from the FER-2013 dataset.
 - Face Detection: The system uses Haar Cascade for real-time face detection.
 - Real-time Interface: The webcam feed is processed live, providing instant emotion detection.